|Image: EDUCBA.com Import -Export Managment|

 Be wary of networks and exchange sites on the web that offer to make you rich and handle all the arrangements.
 This is seldom the case.
 Check them out with the Better Business Bureau:

 On the subject of insurance, I assume you have looked into business insurance.
 A Limited Liability Company (LLC) is a form of Subchapter 'S' corporation that usually experiences the lowest rates for insurance.
 Have you looked into becoming an LLC?
 Insurance is a must in the line of business you are pursuing.

 For research regarding exporting and importing goods to and from foreign countries please see the web site for the Bureau of Industry and Security out of the Department Commerce.
 It is the keeper of export administrative regulations and classification numbers.
 It also has a commerce country chart that shows taxes and duties and license information by country.
-There are 5 generic product groups in the commerce control list categories:

 The Office of Foreign Asset Controls out of the Treasury Department is also a site you will have to visit to see if there are any specially designated nationals or targeted countries that the US has regulations against selling to: